auth0/auth0-PHP/README.md

 To grant the scopes needed:

-1. Go to [APIs](https://manage.auth0.com/#/apis) > Auth0 Management API > **Machine to Machine Applications** tab
+1. Go to [APIs](https://manage.auth0.com/#/apis) > Auth0 Management API > **Machine to Machine Applications** tab.
-2. Find your Application and authorize it
+2. Find your Application and authorize it.
-3. Click the arrow to expand the row and select the scopes required
+3. Click the arrow to expand the row and select the scopes required.

 Now you can authenticate one of the two ways above and use that token to perform operations: